Privacy and Other Legal Concerns

 Other Internet Issues

-Both employers and employees should be aware of additional legal implications of Internet use or abuse.
+Both employers and employees should be aware of the additional legal implications of Internet use or abuse.

 Libel.
 The Internet, like any other medium, can serve as a vehicle for defamatory statements.
 Employers and employees alike may face liability for defamation — false statements tending to injure a person’s character or reputation — communicated over the Internet.